-Microsoft Sysinternals Autoruns for Windows is one of the best tools to view, monitor and control start-up items.
+Microsoft Sysinternals Autoruns for Windows is one of the best tools to view, monitor and control and disable startup programs.
 This portable tool, when run, provides a comprehensive list of all programs that are configured to run when your Windows starts.
 Autoruns is a start-up cleaner utility that is similar to the MSCONFIG utility, but more powerful.
 MSCONFIG only shows you start-up and services and it doesn’t check digital signatures, which means anything can hide from it.

 Autoruns for Windows 10 / 8 / 7

 Autoruns will not just show the startup programs which are placed in your Startup folder, the Run, RunOnce or other registry keys, but it will also show you in details the File Explorer & Internet Explorer shell extensions, toolbars, Browser Helper Objects, context menu items that start, the Drivers which start up, the Services, Winlogon items, Codecs, WinSock providers and more!
 It thus also works an a context menu editor and lets you manage context menu items in File Explorer and in Internet Explorer.